hakeem-amsagguine/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

 retrieving various system data like battery temperature, ePPID, diagostic data and fan/thermal sensor data.

-This interface is likely used by the `Dell Data Vault` software on Windows, so it was called `DDV`.
+This interface is likely used by the `Dell Data Vault` software on linux, so it was called `DDV`.
 Currently the ``dell-wmi-ddv`` driver supports version 2 and 3 of the interface, with support for new interface versions easily added.